dgdguk/drs/README.md

 DRS can be thought of as a generalised version of the UUnifast and RandFixedSum algorithms, and can be used as a replacement for both.
-Note that while RandFixedSum only supports symmetrical bounds (the same for each component of the vector), but may be faster than DRS when generating a large number of vectors with the same symmetric constraints.
+Note that while RandFixedSum only supports symmetrical bounds (the same for each component of the vector), it may be faster than DRS when generating a large number of vectors with the same symmetric constraints.

 The algorithm is described in more detail in the paper "Generating Utilization Vectors for the Systematic Evaluation of Schedulability Tests", published at RTSS 2020.
-The authors version can be found here: https://www-users.cs.york.ac.uk/~robdavis/papers/DRSRTSS2020.pdf
+The authors version can be found here: http://eprints.whiterose.ac.uk/167646/

 If you wish to cite this work, please use the following references: